WordPress/openverse-api/api/docs/reference/search_algorithm.md

 2. Individual field querying, which enables searching specific fields with independent query terms.

-Both of these search types also allow further keyword filtering along the following fields:
+Both of these search types also allow keyword filtering of the results by the following fields:

 - Extension